 The required credentials between a bookkeeper and an accountant are perhaps the most significant difference between the two roles.

 While bookkeeping may require specific skills, software knowledge, and training, no formal education or certification is required.
 The basic requirements are to be detail-oriented, excel in basic math, and be highly organized.

 Accounting positions generally require a bachelor’s degree in accounting or a related field such as auditing.

-In addition, many accountants have a CPA or their Certified Public Accountant credentials.
+In addition, many accountants have a CPA or Certified Public Accountant credentials.
 Most state boards require at least two years of direct experience before an accountant can sit for the CPA exam.
 This license should be continually renewed with additional classes and certifications.

 There is a high level of overlap between a bookkeeper and an accountant.
 But for the most part, bookkeepers are concerned with the day-to-day maintenance of financial data.
 At the same time, accountants are focused on leveraging the company’s financial metrics to make wise business decisions.

 If you are a small or medium business owner, your finances need to be in order.
 Without procedures to track transaction activities, a business must guess where its money is coming and going.

 It is up to you to decide which expertise your company is ready to employ, as both roles are critical to sustainable business success.
 However, many organizations can outsource these disciplines during the early stages of development.

 Ultimately, these two disciplines are made to work in tandem.
 Hiring a bookkeeper can bring peace of mind, knowing your finances are organized and ready for tax season.
 In addition, a qualified accountant can see financial and tax loopholes that can save your business money.

 FINSYNC allows you to run your business on One Platform.
 You can send and receive payments, process payroll, automate accounting, and manage cash flow.
 To learn more about how we can help your business start, scale, and succeed, contact us today.